We hear it… a lot.

 If you want to avoid confusion with your pup’s haircut avoid using the phrase “puppy cut” when explaining your groom to a new groomer.
 It may not mean what you think it means in Shop A, and you’re apt to be disappointed to find this cut looks nothing like Shop B’s puppy cut.

 So how do you convey the haircut you want and avoid confusion?
 I’m glad you asked.

-- Think it terms of how much hair you would like *left* – not how much hair you’d like taken off.
-A groomer’s tools are labeled in how much hair they will leave after the cut, and how much hair it takes off is dependent on how long the hair is.
+Think in terms of how much hair you would like *left* - not how much hair you’d like taken off.
+A groomer’s tools are labeled according to how much hair they will leave after the cut, and how much hair it takes off is dependent on how long the hair is.
 “Take half off” means we have to make guesses about which blade or comb combo will take half the length.
-But if you tell us “leave an inch of hair all over” – that’s much easier accomplish!
-ProTip: When discussing your dog’s haircut “short but not shaved” is not an adequate description – everyone’s definition of shaved is different!
+But if you tell us “leave an inch of hair all over” - that’s much easier to accomplish!
+ProTip: When discussing your dog’s haircut “short but not shaved” is not an adequate description - everyone’s definition of shaved is different!

-- Understand that longer haircuts require more work and may incur extra charges.
+Understand that longer haircuts require more work and may incur extra charges.
 Longer haircuts require more prep work and more scissoring.
-The require that every inch of the hair be completely brushed out and de-matted.
-If your dog is tangled – even moderately – it is safer and less stressful on your dog to cut beneath the mats and start over.
+They require that every inch of the hair be completely brushed out and de-matted.
+If your dog is tangled - even moderately - it is safer and less stressful for your dog to cut beneath the mats and start over.
 If this is the case, your groomer should always call you before proceeding.

 If you come to pick up your dog and something isn’t quite right - don’t be afraid to speak up!
 “Can I please get these bangs shorter?”
 It’s actually better to let your groomer know as soon as possible that something isn’t right so they can fix it - or note it down for next time.
 If you don’t notice it until you’re home - give them a call!
 Even if it’s not important enough for you to need it fixed right away, the work is fresher in the mind of the groomer and better notes can be made for your next visit.